hitesh-04/wa-message-schedulur/README.md

                 for windows:
                    "pip install pywhatkit"
                 for linux:
                    "pip3 install pywhatkit"
-to run in windows:
+To run in Windows:

-    simply run wa-schedulor.py by double click to run in linux:
+    simply run wa-schedulor.py by double click
+To run in linux:

-    1.right click in the folder in which you have downloaded this file
+    1. Right click in the folder in which you have downloaded this file
-    2. and clock on 'open in terminal'
+    2. And click on 'open in terminal' option
-    3. in terminal write command:
+    3. In terminal write command:
                "python3 ./wa-schedulor.py"
                           or
                "python ./wa-schedulor.py"

-thank you
+Thank you
 hitesh.